ntang/mongo-ruby-driver-wiki/Tutorial.md

 ## Using a Collection

-You can get a collection to use using the `collection` method:
+You can get a collection using the `collection` method:

 ```ruby
 coll = db.collection("testCollection")